Stylback/ravir-challenge/Report.md

 In order to make predictions on the test dataset using our pipeline, we still needed to provide a weight map for the loss function.
 Our solution was to feed a matrix filled with 1:s along with the test images, as such the weight map would have minimal effect on the prediction.

 At the time of writing we noticed an unintentional interaction with regards to the dummy weight map.
-The weight strength variable used in training would also be present in testing, which meant all predictions would be subject to a tenfold, evenly distributed weight.
+The weight strength variable used in training would also be present in testing, which meant all predictions would be subject to a tenfold, evenly distributed, weight.
 This could be remedied by setting the weight strength to 1 before conducting predictions.

 Ideally, remodeling the pipeline to separate the weight maps from the prediction altogheter would be preferred.